jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 see which topics are most important.
 Avoid cluttering your notes and only do this for things you got wrong.

+How do you know when you're read to move on to the next question?
+Ask
+yourself: **If I saw this again, would I be able to rule out all the wrong answers?**

 ## Record a learning point for tough questions